bencorrado/bluez-bencorrado/docs/reference/available-commands.md

 table_of_contents: True
 ---

-# What the bluez snap offers
+# Available Commands

-This section will describe what comes with the *bluez* snap.
+This section will describe which commands are provided by the *bluez* snap.

 ## Commands